 Permission to feel weird about being in transition!
 Permission to be new and inexperienced!
 Permission to not explain why I left my old career!
 Permission to not care what people think!
 Permission to be vulnerable!
-Permission to be scared of all the new things I need to get a handle on!
+Permission to be scared of all the new things I need to learn!
 Permission to not be perfect and have it all together!
-Permission to not know how it’s all going to turn out!
+Permission to not know how it's all going to turn out!

 I'm already breathing easier.